Pwd9000-ML/blog-devto/posts/GitHub-Automated-VM-Password-Rotation/GitHub-Automated-VM-Password-Rotation.md

 // code/rotate-vm-passwords.yaml#L11-L11
 ```

-If you need to change the schedule you can amend this line:
+The current schedule is set to run on every monday at 9am.
+If you need to change the cron schedule you can amend this line:

 ```txt
 // code/rotate-vm-passwords.yaml#L5-L5